Home | Volume 16 | Article number 10

 Patient management: Iseko Iyoko Iseko and Rupert Ndubuisi Chima.
 Data collection: Rupert Ndubuisi Chima, Okorie Chinedum Anya and Andrew Kamsoko Ndakotsu.
 Study design and concept: Okorie Chinedum Anya, Rupert Ndubuisi Chima, Olusayo Atilola Oketokun and Henry Rotimi Solanke.
 Initial manuscript drafting: Rupert Ndubuisi Chima, Adah David Adugba and Amarachi Godswill Ali-Okoro.
 Manuscript revision and proof-reading: Andrew Kamsoko Ndakotsu, Chidera Precious Chukwuneta, Ijedimma Waliwe Okafor and Akuchi Nwakego-Chiamaka Okafor.
 Final manuscript draft: Rupert Ndubuisi Chima, Chidera Precious Chukwuneta, Adah David Adugba, Okorie Chinedum Anya.
 All authors read and approved the final version of the manuscript.

-We would like to acknowledge the catheterization laboratory technicians and cardiac device programmers at cardiocare multispecialty hospital for the support during this study.
+We would like to acknowledge the catheterization laboratory technicians and cardiac device programmers at Cardiocare Multispecialty Hospital for their support during this study.

 Figures Up Down

-Figure 1: electrocardiography tracing showing premature ventricular complexes: red arrow points to the premature ventricular complexes that occur after every four normal sinus beats
+Figure 1: premature ventricular complexes: red arrow points to the premature ventricular complexes that occur after every four normal sinus beats

-Figure 2: electrocardiography tracing showing a monomorphic ventricular tachycardia: red arrow shows the stretch of the regular broad complexed tachycardia
+Figure 2: monomorphic ventricular tachycardia: red arrow shows the stretch of the regular broad complexed tachycardia

-Figure 3: electrocardiography tracing showing a monomorphic ventricular tachycardia: red arrow shows the stretch of the regular broad complexed tachycardia
+Figure 3: monomorphic ventricular tachycardia during the procedure of coronary angiography: red arrow shows the stretch of the regular broad complexed tachycardia

 Figure 4: electrocardiography tracing during device interrogation: red circle points to the heart rate which is 77 beats per minute; yellow circle points to the P wave which precedes the narrow QRS complex (green circle)